RafaySystems/terraform-provider-rafay/docs/resources/pipeline.md

 - `included_resources` (Block List) The resources to include for syncing.
 (See [below for nested schema](#nestedblock--spec--stages--config--included_resources)).
 - `timeout` (String) The timeout for the approval.
 - `use_revision_from_webhook_trigger_event` (Boolean) Enables deploying the workload using the revision received from the webhook trigger.
+- `workload_name` (String) Custom name to be given to the deployed workload.
+If left empty workload name will be automatically generated.
 - `overrides` (Block List) The overrides for the workload template.
 (See [below for nested schema](#nestedblock--spec--stages--config--overrides)).